Jai Prakash Aggarwal

 Jai Prakash Aggarwal (born 11 November 1944) is a politician from the Indian National Congress and a former member of the Parliament of India who has represented North East Delhi and Chandni Chowk in the Lok Sabha, the lower house of the Indian Parliament, and Delhi in the Rajya Sabha, the upper house of the Indian Parliament.

 His brother Atam Prakash Aggarwal is the Manager of Ramjas School Pusa Road located in Karol Bagh, Delhi.

 In the 2009 Indian general election, he defeated the Bharatiya Janata Party candidate by a margin of over 200,000 votes.
 In the 2014 Indian general election, he lost to Bhartiya Janta Party candidate Manoj Tiwari by a margin of about 380,000 votes.

-In 2024 Indian general elections, he lost to Praveen Khandelwal from Chandni Chowk seat by a margin of 80,000 seats.
+In 2024 Indian general elections, he lost to Praveen Khandelwal from Chandni Chowk seat by a margin of 80,000 votes.